 Getting plenty of fruits and vegetables is important all year, but during flu season they really come in handy.
-The natural chemicals in certain plants gives your immune system a huge boost!
+The natural chemicals in certain plants give your immune system a huge boost!
 Vegetables are high in fiber as well as vitamins and minerals.
 Try the seasonal fruits and vegetables such as sweet potatoes, broccoli, cauliflower, and green beans, pears, cranberries, apples, and grapes.

 Get Enough Sleep

 Lack of sleep can actually lower your immune system, so it’s vital that you get enough sleep during flu season.
 Loss of sleep plays a role in whether or not we’ll actually get the flu as well as how our body will fight the illness if we do actually get it.

 I have a really hard time drinking water in the cooler months, so I have to try to remember to drink a glass every hour.
 A good way to remember this is to have a water timer on your phone that is set to go off every hour.
 There are also quite a few water reminding apps out there.